Margaret Sullivan (journalist): Washington Post

 In February 2016, it was announced that when Sullivan left The Times, she would be joining The Washington Post as its media columnist.
 Arthur Sulzberger Jr., The Timess publisher, praised Sullivan in a memo to staff stating that she had "ushered the position into a new age."
 Her first column in The Washington Post ran on May 22, 2016.
 On August 10, 2022, Sullivan announced her departure in memo to staff, calling it a "self-imposed term limit".
 On the same day, Duke University named Sullivan as their 2023 Egan Visiting professor.
 Sullivan's final column for The Post was published on August 21, 2022.

 The Guardian

 Since January 2023, Sullivan has been a media, politics, and culture columnist for The Guardian US.

 Columbia University

 On Jan.
-1, 2024, Sullivan began her role as executive director for the Craig Newmark Center for Journalism Ethics and Security at Columbia University.
+1, 2024, Sullivan began a two-year appointment as executive director for the Craig Newmark Center for Journalism Ethics and Security at Columbia University.
 She has previously taught Audience and Engagement courses at Columbia.

 Awards

 In 2020, Sullivan was awarded the Mirror Award for her Post article on the media coverage of Donald Trump's first impeachment.
 The same year she won the Penn State University Bart Richards Award for Media Criticism.
 She also won the 2023 AEJMC First Amendment Award in 2023.
+In 2023 she was elected to the American Academy of Arts & Sciences.